-Because we can fulfill current want—whether it be for a drink of water a few moments from now, a comfortable retirement in thirty years, or peace on Earth—only in the future, we realize value only to the extent that we predict with accuracy greater than that we can achieve by pure chance both that we will feel satisfaction when we attain our ends and that we will prove our means sufficient.
+Because we can fulfill current want—whether it be for a drink of water a few moments from now, a comfortable retirement in thirty years, or peace on Earth—only in the future, we realize value only to the extent we predict with accuracy greater than we can achieve by pure chance both that we’ll feel satisfaction when we attain our ends and that we’ll prove our means sufficient.

 Over many millennia, humans have identified a set of behaviors, which we now term a “scientific method” or “science,” by which we discover repeating patterns and use them to make successful predictions.
 We have included in this method questioning, observing (both with physical senses and by introspection), reasoning, predicting, testing prediction against experience, inviting others to do so, and—critically important—repeating these behaviors without end.